ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

 #### Send a request

 Use the [Try it](https://wso2.com/ballerina/vscode/docs/try-the-services/try-http-services/) feature to send a request to the service.
-Specify the port used in the service and use `surgery` as the path parameter.
+Use `surgery` as the path parameter.

 ![Send a request](/learn/images/integration-tutorials/sending-a-message-to-a-service/try_it.gif)